evolution-srs/web-development-courses-practice/javascript-programming-essentials/m3-working-with-dom-in-javascript/README.md

 ### Description:
 ---
-This folder contain the following labs practices:
+This folder contains the following labs practices:

 1. Hands-on Lab: Debug a JavaScript Application in Chrome Dev Tools.
 2. Hands-on Lab: Create a To-Do List Using JavaScript.